fabri1983/java2proto2grpc/README.md

 - Generates *.proto* files out of Java classes/interfaces existing in the classpath.
 - Generates gRPC stubs out of *.proto files*.
 - Provides two gRPC examples: *Helloworld* and *LoginService*.
+- *java.lang.Enum* are defined as *string* when generating proto file.
+You then need to extend *net.badata.protobuf.converter.type.EnumStringConverter*.

 #### Usage: